Alternate history: 19th century

-The Book of Mormon (published 1830) is described as an "alternative history" by Richard Lyman Bushman, a biographer of Joseph Smith.
-Smith claimed to have translated the document from golden plates, which told the story of a Jewish group who migrated from Israel to the Americas and inhabited the region from about 600 B.C. to 400 A.D., becoming the ancestors of Native Americans.
-In the 2005 biography Joseph Smith: Rough Stone Rolling, Bushman wrote that the Book of Mormon "turned American history upside down [and] works on the premise that a history—a book—can reconstitute a nation.
-It assumes that by giving a nation an alternative history, alternative values can be made to grow."

-In the English language, the first known complete alternate history may be Nathaniel Hawthorne's short story "P.'s Correspondence", published in 1845.
-It recounts the tale of a man who is considered "a madman" due to his perceptions of a different 1845, a reality in which long-dead famous people, such as the poets Robert Burns, Lord Byron, Percy Bysshe Shelley, and John Keats, the actor Edmund Kean, the British politician George Canning, and Napoleon Bonaparte, are still alive.
+In English, the first known complete alternate history is Nathaniel Hawthorne's short story "P.'s Correspondence", published in 1845.
+It depicts a man deemed mad for perceiving a different 1845 in which long-dead figures, including poets Robert Burns, Lord Byron, Percy Bysshe Shelley, and John Keats, actor Edmund Kean, British politician George Canning, and Napoleon, are still alive.

-The first novel-length alternate history in English would seem to be Castello Holford's Aristopia (1895).
-While not as nationalistic as Geoffroy's Napoléon et la conquête du monde, 1812–1823, Aristopia is another attempt to portray a Utopian society.
-In Aristopia, the earliest settlers in Virginia discover a reef made of solid gold and are able to build a Utopian society in North America.
+The first novel-length alternate history in English is Castello Holford's Aristopia (1895).
+Unlike the nationalistic tone of Geoffroy's work, Aristopia portrays a utopian society: the earliest settlers in Virginia discover a reef of solid gold and are able to build a Utopian society in North America.